 Prevention of the disease: hygiene is essential for ensuring the disease is not spread from infested to uninfested sites.

 Removal of inoculum: removal of infected material from infested sites will reduce the impact of the disease in subsequent plantings.
 It is difficult to ensure that all sources of inoculum are removed from the site and this may be difficult as the fungus can survive in relatively small pieces of root.
-In these instances we recommend leaving the area unplanted to allow the small pieces of infected material decay.
-Isolation of infected areas by trenching and root barriers can be very effective in some situations where the area of infection is well known and defined.
-Trenching needs to be at least 0.6 m deep.
+In these instances we recommend leaving the area unplanted to allow the small pieces of infected material to decompose.
+Isolation of infected areas by trenching and root barriers can be effective in some situations where the area of infection is known and well-defined.
+Trenching is usually at least 0.6 m deep.

-Clearing, aerating and drying the root collar can be very useful on high value trees that are infected.
+Clearing, aerating and drying the root collar may be useful on high value trees that are infected.
 This involves excavating around trees so that infected areas are exposed to the air.
-This halts the activity of the fungus because the surface wood and bark dries out.
+This retards the activity of the fungus because the surface wood and bark dries out.
 This technique has been used in a variety of situations with a number of species of Armillaria with some good results.

-Chemical control: there are no effective chemicals to control the disease in trees.
+Chemical control: effective chemicals to control the disease in trees have yet to be established.

 Decay organisms: one method of reducing the inoculum of the fungus is by introducing a decay organism (eg. Phanerochaete filamentosa) into infested dead material in the soil, eg. stumps.
 This is a long term control method as it will take some time for the decay organism to be effective and displace the Armillaria from the stump.